Analysis | 5 crucial questions with 10 days to go until Election Day

 3. Are there even enough votes for Trump to win over?

-One very important way in which the 2020 election is different from Trump’s come-from-behind 2016 win is this: There are quite simply fewer voters who are up-for-grabs.
+One very important way in which the 2020 election is different from Trump’s come-from-behind win in 2016 is this: Fewer voters are up for grabs.

 Trump made his comeback four years ago in large part because he won over voters who were undecided or flirting with third-party candidates.
-The RealClearPolitics polling average at this point had Clinton ahead 44.9 percent to 41 percent when you included third-party candidates and 47.2-42.5 when you excluded them.
-That’s as much as 14 percent of voters who hadn’t fully committed to either major-party candidate who could be picked off in the final days.
+The RealClearPolitics polling average at this point had Clinton ahead 44.9 percent to 41 percent when third-party candidates were included and 47.2 percent to 42.5 percent they were excluded.
+That’s as much as 14 percent of voters who hadn’t fully committed to either major-party candidate who could be swayed in the final days.

-By contrast, Biden’s edge today in the RCP average is 50.8-42.8 when you include third-party candidates and about the same — 50.7-42.8 — when you exclude them.
-That leaves only about 6 percent of voters who are truly up-for-grabs.
+By contrast, Biden’s edge today in the RCP average is 50.8 percent to 42.8 percent when third-party candidates are included and about the same — 50.7 percent to 42.8 percent — when they are excluded.
+That leaves only about 6 percent of voters who are truly up for grabs.

-Trump in 2016 won late-deciding voters by double digits in all the key states decided by about one point or less — Florida, Michigan, Pennsylvania and Wisconsin.
-But there are apparently fewer of them even available this time around.
-His surprising win owed in part to flawed polls, but also to these late-deciders, and there are apparently far fewer of them this time to help him overcome an even-bigger polling deficit.
+Trump in 2016 won late-deciding voters by double digits in all the key states decided by about one point or less: Florida, Michigan, Pennsylvania and Wisconsin.
+But apparently fewer of them are even available this time.
+His surprising win owed in part to flawed polls, but also to these late deciders, and there are apparently far fewer of them this time to help him overcome an even bigger polling deficit.

 4. Can Trump overcome Biden’s huge likability edge?

-And to the extent these voters are available, are they actually going to go with the incumbent?
+And to the extent that these voters are available, are they actually going to go with the incumbent?
 That’s a major question for one big reason: Biden is nowhere near Clinton’s unpopularity.

-Another big reason Trump won in 2016 was that voters who disliked both candidates tilted strongly toward him — and they were a significant chunk off the electorate, about 1 in 5 nationally.
+Another big reason Trump won in 2016 was that voters who disliked both candidates tilted strongly toward him — and they were a significant chunk of the electorate, about 1 in 5 nationally.

-One of the undersold aspects of the 2020 race as it currently stands is that Biden has avoided anywhere near Clinton’s level of unpopularity, which by Election Day 2016 rivaled Trump’s.
-And in fact, he’s actually gotten more popular as the race has worn on — something that would’ve seemed pretty inconceivable early on and especially in our current political climate.
+One of the undersold aspects of the 2020 race is that Biden is nowhere near Clinton’s level of unpopularity, which by Election Day 2016 rivaled Trump’s.
+And in fact, he actually has become more popular as the race has worn on — something that would’ve seemed pretty inconceivable early on and especially in our current political climate.

 Here’s how the candidates’ net favorability ratings (i.e. favorable minus unfavorable) have tracked over time: